VindeeR/autosubmit/docs/source/userguide/monitor_and_check/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Section summary**

-For each section, the following values are presented:
+For each section, the following values are displayed:

 - Count: Number of completed or running jobs.
 - Queue Sum (h): Sum of time spent queuing for completed or running jobs, in hours.